 Public Day: Tuesday afternoon, Office located at Fire Station

-Present City Council Assignments: Fresh Waterways Committee
+Present City Council Assignments: Radio Board; Fresh Waterways Committee

-Regional Appointments: Grays Harbor Commissioners
+Regional Appointments: GH County Commissioners

 Community Service: In the city of Ocean Shores- Woof-a-thon Board, Dreamscape Condo Board of Directors, and Ocean Shores Library Board

 Work Experience: I have been an educator since 1991, serving as a teacher, school counselor, Dean of Students, Assistant Principal, and Principal.
 Twenty-three years were in the Federal Way Public Schools.
-I have been the principal at Miller Junior High in Aberdeen for three years.
+I have been the principal at Miller Junior High in Aberdeen for four years.

 Personal: Work keeps me pretty busy!
 When not working, I love to yoga and do other forms of physical fitness.
 Beach walks and various art projects keep me inspired.

-Regional Assignments: AWC Legislature Liaison;
+Regional Assignments: State Legislature

 Education: Graduated from Western Washington University 1984 Communications.